sgimmini/frag.extract.a/README.md

 Materialize https://materializecss.com/ was used as a design baseline.
 A couple of changes had to be made in `materialize.css` to our purpose.

+### Model
+@ſłø

+### Functionality
+TODO: how the best fragment is determined
+By sending a fragment there will be a connection between the NM-host and chrome established carrying the data provided by the popup to the database.
+This fragment appears no later than 5 seconds later in the interface of the fragment editor.